vadimcn/codelldb/MANUAL.md

 ## Custom Launch

 The custom launch method allows user to fully specify how the debug session is initiated.
-The flow of custom launch is as follows:
+The flow of a custom launch is as follows:

 1. The `targetCreateCommands` command sequence is executed.
 It is expected that a debug target will have been created upon completion.
 2. Debugger inserts source breakpoints.